 Kaylee

-Kayleeis now the lone cat in our household.
+Kayleeis now the lone cat in our household, except when Ellie is visiting.
 She doesn’t like being cooped up in her carrier, but once she is strapped into the car, she sits like a little Buddha and watches the world.

 To meet other cats we have encountered on our journey, continue here.